Peruchazhi: Music

 Naveen "Arrora" Iyer composed the film's original soundtrack and background score.
 Perruchazhi was Arrora's debut as a composer for Malayalam cinema.
 He had worked before as a flautist for A. R. Rahman.
-The soundtrack consists of six tracks sung by Karthik, Arrora, Bombay Jayashri, Blaaze, Jyotsna Radhakrishnan, and Andrea Jeremiah.
-Rajeev Nair, R. Venugopal, and Blaaze wrote the songs' lyrics.
+The soundtrack consists of six tracks written by Rajeev Nair, R. Venugopal, and Blaaze.
 The label Think Music released the soundtrack album, on 30 July 2014.

-"Po Mone Dinesha" was a song that came from Mohanlal's popular catchphrase Ni Po Mone Dinesha from the 2000 film Narasimham.
-The song had two versions, one sung by Jyotsna Radhakrishnan, the other by Andrea Jeremiah.
-It was picturised with a dance sequence featuring Poonam Bajwa in belly dance attire.
-"Enthu Cheiyyan" is a romantic song sung by Bombay Jayashri and penned by R. Venugopal, the only melody on the soundtrack.
-"United States of Adipolica" and "Don't Mess With Me" are rap songs, both written by Jagannathan and rendered by Blaaze.
-A video of the song "Adichu Polikkam", sung by Karthik and Arrora, was released on YouTube on 28 July 2014.
-The song shows Jagannathan, Jabbar, and Varkey getting ready to travel to the U. S.

-In their review, The Times of India said, the soundtrack contains "trendy, danceable tracks".
-The highlight of "Adichu Polikkam" is "its singer, Karthik, and the track, which alternates between a soft anthem and a fast track, makes good use of his versatile voice."
-The review described "Enthi Cheiyyan" as a "soothing song...quite addictive ... [that] ends with a classical bit."
-It noted both versions of "Po Mone Dinesha" are "energetic and upbeat with a catchy beat all through but Andrea's version sounds more robust," and said "Don't Mess With Me" was "stylish and catchy".

 Release

 The film's release date was announced in early July 2014 during the final stage of filming.
 Peruchazhi was released on 29 August 2014 in 500 screens worldwide, the widest release for a Malayalam film at that point.
 The film was distributed by Friday Tickets in Kerala and Fox Star Studios elsewhere in India.
 Peruchazhi was the first Malayalam film to be released simultaneously in the United States and India.
 PJ Entertainment distributed the film in Europe, while Achu & Achu's Creations handled distribution in Australia.
 The Middle East release was on 4 September 2014 — a premiere was held on the same day in the Golden Cinema theatre in Dubai.
 Friday Home Cinema and Empire Video released Peruchazhi on DVD on 22 December 2014.
 The film was broadcast on television by Amrita TV; it premiered in Vishu on 14 April 2015.